CSYE6225-CloudComputing-Ke/webapp/README.md

 The server will be run at http://localhost:8080/welcome, test can be done using Postman.

-Server: server side as RESTful architectural style.
+Server: server side as RESTful architectural style. n